-Select an action you want performed with the selected template.
+Select the action you want performed with the selected template.
 (The default is 'Apply Template to Document' which means that the definitions of all the styles in the selected template or style sheet will be transferred into the current document.)

 Useful Information about templates and the template screen:

 •If the document name of the template is not descriptive enough for you, you can add a description that provides more information as to its use.
-Just click the ‘Add/Modify Description’ and then type/modify the description of the template in the ‘Description' block.
+Just click the ‘Add/Modify Description’ button and then type/modify the description of the template in the ‘Description' block.
 Press <Save> when done.

 •Templates, as used here, provide the shape and style definitions, but not content.
 The exception is that a template can contain headers and footers (including even and odd page definitions, and 'different first page' setups.)